Table of Contents

-- Add unlimited custom custom markers and designate how they need to look and behave: add popup content, set its width, etc.
+- Add unlimited custom markers and designate how they need to look and behave: add popup content, set its width, etc.

-To add new markers, just zoom a map and drop markers – then optionally customize names of the markers.
+To add new markers, just zoom a map and drop markers – then optionally customize the names of the markers.

-- Configure zoom and pan (dragging) settings to set the way users interact with your map, e.g. completely disable zooming and panning (allow for dragging while keeping a map the same scale) or just prevent unintentional zooming while scrolling a page.
+- Configure zoom and pan (dragging) settings to set the way users to interact with your map, e.g. completely disable zooming and panning (allow for dragging while keeping a map the same scale) or just prevent unintentional zooming while scrolling a page.

 - Add or hide extra map interaction controls to allow users to select a zoom control (changing a zoom level on the frontend), map type, street view, or fullscreen mode.